 Timecodes Line-up start Timecode for start of line-up test signals.
-Yes 09:58:00:00 09:59:30:00 Ident Clock Start Timecode for start of the initial ident or countdown clock.
-Yes 09:59:30:00 (if L/U start is 09:58:00:00) 09:59:50:00 (if L/U start is 09:59:30:00) Repeating Group o: Timecode Part Number Identifier for the hard part no. (Not required for soft parted materials) Yes 1, 2, 3 Part Total The total number of parts in the programme.
-(May be over more than one file) (Not required for soft parted materials) Yes 1, 3, 6 Part SOM SMPTE timecode for first frame of the part number.
+77000 09:58:00:00 09:59:30:00 Ident Clock Start Timecode for start of the initial ident or countdown clock.
+Yes 09:59:30:00 (if L/U start is 09:58:00:00) 09:59:50:00 (if L/U start is 09:59:30:00) Repeating Group o: Timecode Part Number Identifier for the hard part no. (Not required for soft parted materials) 1, 2, 3 Part Total The total number of parts in the programme.
+(May be over more than one file) (Not required for soft parted materials) 1, 3, 6 Part SOM SMPTE timecode for first frame of the part number.
 Yes 10:00:00:00 Part Duration SMPTE timecode for the duration of the part number.
 Yes 00:08:22:00 End of repeating group: Timecode Total Number of Parts The total no. of 'hard' parts contained within the file.
-(May not be the total for the programme, if on more than one file) Yes 1,3

-Total Programme duration Total of all part durations Yes 00:57:22:00
+(May not be the total for the programme, if on more than one file) Yes 1,3 Total Programme duration Total of all part durations Yes 00:57:22:00

-Access Servi ces Audio Description Present Whether the programme contains an Audio Description soundtrack Yes Yes / No
+Access Services Audio Description Present Whether the programme contains an Audio Description soundtrack Yes / No

-Field Name Definition and usage Mandatory bold le values in Audio Description Type Type of Audio Description soundtrack Com man 'Aud Desi ditional: datory if io cription ent' is Yes Control data / Narration AD Mix Closed Captions Present Whether the programme contains closed captions.
-Yes Yes / No Closed Captions Type Type of closed captions used man 'Clos Capi ditional: datory if sed lions ent' is Yes Hard of Hearing / Translation Closed Captions Language Language used in closed captions • Use ISO 639.2 values - three letter codes Com man 'Clos Capi Pres ditional: datory if sed lions ent' is Yes eng, ita, wel, etc. Open Captions Present Whether open captions are present Yes Yes / No Open Captions Type Type of open captions Continuan 'Ope Pres ditional: datory if in Captions ent' is Yes Hard of Hearing/ Translation Open Captions Language Language used in open captions • Use ISO 639.2 values - three letter codes Conument 10 per Pres ditional: datory if in Captions ent' is Yes eng, ita, wel etc. Signing Present Whether sign language interpreter is in vision Yes Yes / No / Signer only Sign Language The language used by a sign language interpreter e.g. BSL (British Sign Language) / Makaton man 'Sigr Pres Yes only Illional datory if ling ent' is Yes or Signer BSL (British Sign Language)/ BSL (Makaton)
+Field Name Definition and usage Mandatory bold le values in Audio Description Type Type of Audio Description soundtrack Control data / Narration AD Mix Closed Captions Present Whether the programme contains closed captions.
+Voc Yes / No Closed Captions Type Type of closed captions used Hard of Hearing / Translation Closed Captions Language Language used in closed captions Use ISO 639.2 values - three letter codes Stionet delocy is sed tons eng, ita, wel, etc. Open Captions Present Whether open captions are present Yes Yes / No Open Captions Type Type of open captions illiones deloy il n Capilons ent'ile Yes Hard of Hearing/ Translation Open Captions Language Language used in open captions • Use ISO 639.2 values - three letter codes eng, ita, wel etc. Signing Present Whether sign language interpreter is in vision Yes / No / Signer only Sign Language The language used by a sign language interpreter e.g. BSL (British Sign Language) / Makaton BSL (British Sign Language)/ BSL (Makaton)

-Field Name andatory Allowable values in bold Field Name Definition and usage Mai Examples in italics Additional Completion Date Date of completion of the edit before delivery of the programme Yes yyyy-mm-dd Textless Elements Exist Whether clean textless elements are present after the main programme No Yes / No Programme Has Text Used to identify if the main programme is free of any text.
-No Yes / No Programme Text Language Use ISO 639.2 values Cond manu 'Prog Has Yes eng, ita, wel etc. Contact Information Contact Email The contact details for the person in the company responsible for Mass
+Field Name Definition and usage Mandatory Allowable values in bold Examples in italics Additional Completion Date Date of completion of the edit before delivery of the programme Yes yyyy-mm-dd Textless Elements Exist Whether clean textless elements are present after the main programme No Yes / No Programme Has Text Used to identify if the main programme is free of any text.
+No Yes / No Programme Text Language Use ISO 639.2 values Cont man Proc eng, ita, wel etc. Contact Information

-Contact Info rmation Contact Email The contact details for the person in the company responsible for delivering the completed commission.
-Yes The contact telephone number for the person in the company responsible for delivering the completed commission.
+Contact Information Contact Email The contact details for the person in the company responsible for delivering the completed commission.
+Yes Contact telephone no. The contact telephone number for the person in the company responsible for delivering the completed commission.
 Yes